- 4 medium zucchini, julienned

 - Shredded Swiss cheese

-- In a large skillet, saute zucchini and garlic in oil for 3-5 minutes or until tender.
+- In a large skillet, saute zucchini in oil for 3-5 minutes or until tender.
+Add garlic; cook 1 minute longer.
 Drain; remove zucchini mixture with a slotted spoon and keep warm.

 Reviews forCreamy Zucchini

 "A different kind of way to use up zucchini!
 The cream cheese makes a nice creamy sauce.We used Asiago cheese instead of Parmesan for a slightly different flavor."

 "I loved this side dish and followed the recipe exactly.
 I served it with the Meat Lover's Pizza bake in the same issue.
 Great weeknight meal!"

 "I didn't make as much as the receipe called for, used on large zucchini and kind of winged it with the cream cheese, parm cheese and cut the half-and-half to 1/2 cup.
 Didn't use nutmeg or salt.
 Used about 3 slices of swiss cheese.
 We loved it.
 I will be making this again."

 "made this recipe, but cut the cream cheese by 2/3 rest of ingredients by 1/2 to serve 3 of us.
 We all agreed it was WAY too heavy! while I love garlic with cream cheese, tthis was not good.
 Everyone voted to thorw the recipe away, and look for anohter way to dress up our zucchini"

 "Very good and well received at the pot luck I took it to.
 I made a little lighter versions by substituting: for the 1 c.half & half, "thick" milk made with 1 c. nonfat dry milk and enough water to make 1 c.; and for the cream cheese, neufchatel.
 Also added more pepper."